 Alisa’s While Standing (WS) 3 is a very useless move.
 She has better WS moves in her move list.
 After this move hits, Alisa starts spinning like a top.
 She then has the option to press 3 again for a mid kick or press D3 for a low kick.

 What makes this move so bad is that after the WS3 lands, the opponent can easily jab you out of your spinning.
 Even if the follow up moves land, you don’t gain anything good after it.
 Better to completely avoid it if you play this character.

 This move is an interesting one.
 Yoshimitsu has a lot of different moves that don’t actually appear on the move list.
 One of them is this grab move.
 It does a fair amount of damage if you can land it, and it can be a surefire way to gain your rage drive, but the move actually gives health to your opponent.

 It might seem like a fair trade, but the risk of having to actually grab them just to give them health isn’t worth it.
 It could be some good mental damage, though.

 Even though Yoshimitsu is on this list twice, he’s not a bad character.
 He’s just got some useless options.
 For instance, his D1+4 involves stabbing himself with his sword.
 You can hit the opponent if they’re close enough for some big damage, but Yoshimitsu takes a huge amount of damage as well.

 If timed poorly, it just damages you and leaves you looking silly for even trying that move.
 It’s a way to get into your opponent’s head, but it’s not very effective otherwise.

 Join the High Ground

 Ready to fight with these new moves in your arsenal?
-Subscribe to our High Ground Report for more gaming guides, exclusive posts, and new gear.
-Explore our site for the best gaming guides, reviews, and more.
+Drop a comment to tell us about your favorite move, and subscribe to our newsletter for more gaming guides, exclusive posts, and new gear.